JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 @.
 NHHT is also now [reducing](http://www.aylesburynow.london/news/posts/extra-affordable-homes-for-aylesbury-regeneration) the number of affordable units in plot 18, its first phase of development to be completed on the estate.
 It is moving these to be delivered instead on the FDS.
 Note that the [9 May Cabinet report](http://moderngov.southwark.gov.uk/documents/s68298/Report%20Aylesbury%20Regeneration%20Programme%20Delivery.pdf) announced a change of phasing: the FDS has been swapped with plot 18 - i.e. the FDS will instead be the second phase of development completed by NHHT after plot 18.
 Fresh planning applications for both sites are expected shortly.

-## Deliverability
 @.
+The Objectors submit that the number of social housing units on plot 18 has been reduced as a result of viability issues.
+The Objectors submit that this will be the fate of the FDS.

+## The scheme will not be delivered in a reasonable time period
+@.
+Circular ODPM/2005 says that there needs to be evidence that the scheme underlying the Order will be completed in a 'reasonable' time period; we need to look up case identifying how 'reasonable time period' is to be interpreted.

+@.
 Show how [Wood Dene estate](http://35percent.org/wood-dene-estate-regeneration/) was demolished in 2007 and how NHHT has [left the site empty](https://www.southwarknews.co.uk/news/notting-hill-admits-wood-dene-estate-peckham-wont-rebuilt-2019-thirteen-years-demolition/) for 10 years without building any new homes.
 This will be the future of phase 1b/1c.

 ![](http://35percent.org/img/nhhtwooddeneadmission.png)

 @.
 The DPA says that the FDS will be completed by 2021, but NHHT have now put this back to 2024.
 See [here](http://moderngov.southwark.gov.uk/documents/s68300/Appendix%202%20Draft%20development%20agreement.pdf).

-@.
-Circular ODPM/2005 says that there needs to be evidence that the scheme underlying the Order will be completed in a 'reasonable' time period; we need to look up case identifying how 'reasonable time period' is to be interpreted.

 ## Tenure switch
 @.
 Submit copy of [Southwark's evidence](http://crappistmartin.github.io/images/CPO_ExplanatoryNote12May2015.pdf) from previous Inquiry where they claim to have robust S106 monitoring procedures.